-The diseases and physiological disorders are the results of insufficient supervision of the plant during their formative years.
+The diseases and physiological disorders are the results of insufficient supervision of the plant during its formative years.

-The disorders most susceptible to bougainvilleas are Fungal & Bacterial Leaf spots, black sooty molds, leaf drop and leaf spots, root rot, and chlorosis.
+The disorders most susceptible to bougainvilleas are Fungal and bacterial Leaf spots, black sooty molds, leaf drop and leaf spots, root rot, and chlorosis.

-Leaf spots of reddish-brown coloration appear on fresh leaves and make the branches fragile.
+Leaf spots of reddish-brown coloration appear on fresh leaves, making the branches fragile.

 They are small, circular, dark-colored spots that are caused due to damaged plant tissues.

 Damaged tissues begin to damage the remaining tissues as well.